Jeff Brooks

-Jeff Brooks (born June 12, 1989) is an American-born naturalized Italian professional basketball player for Reyer Venezia of the Italian Lega Basket Serie A (LBA) and the EuroCup.
+Jeff Brooks (born June 12, 1989) is an American-born naturalized Italian professional basketball player for Trieste of the Italian Lega Basket Serie A (LBA).
 He also represents the Italian national team.

 College career

 After playing high school basketball at Doss High School, in Louisville, Kentucky, Brooks played 4 seasons of college basketball at the Pennsylvania State University, with the Penn State Nittany Lions.

 Professional career

 On July 20, 2011, he signed with Aurora Basket Jesi of the Italian Legadue Basket for the 2011–12 season.

 On July 31, 2012, he signed with Pallacanestro Cantù for the 2012–13 season.
 With Cantù he won the Italian Supercup and played in the 2012–13 Euroleague.

 On August 9, 2013, he signed with Juvecaserta Basket for the 2013–14 season.
 He was selected to play at the 2014 Serie A All-Star game.

 On June 13, 2014, he signed a one-year deal with Dinamo Sassari.
-With Sassari he won the Italian Serie A and the Italian Cup in 2015.
+With Sassari, he won the Italian Serie A and the Italian Cup in 2015.

 On July 17, 2015, he signed a two-year deal with Avtodor Saratov.
 After one season he left Saratov and signed a one-year deal with Spanish club Unicaja.
 In the 2016–17 season, Brooks won the EuroCup with Unicaja after beating Valencia BC in the Finals.

 On June 25, 2018, Brooks signed a two-year deal with Italian club Olimpia Milano.
 On June 11, 2020, he announced he was returning to the team for a third season.

 On July 1, 2021, Brooks, after three years, left Milano and signed a multi-year contract with rivals Reyer Venezia.